elynch78/Engineering4Notebook/README.md

 ### Reflection

 This was a relatively simple assignment, we learned how to use range through [this](https://www.w3schools.com/python/gloss_python_for_range.asp) which makes the countdown work.
+The time.sleep makes it so there is space between the countdown of numbers.

 &nbsp;